yarisvt/tyk-docs/tyk-docs/content/upgrading-tyk/upgrading-tyk.md

 Our recommended sequence for upgrading a MDCB installation is as follows:

-Master DC:
+Master DC first in the following order:

+1. MDCB
+2. Pump
+3. Dashboard
+4. Gateway

+Then your Slave DC Gateways in the following order:

-1. Dashboard
+1. Pump
 2. Gateway
-3. MDCB

-Then your Slave DC Gateways

 Tyk is compatible with a blue-green or rolling update strategy.